olanciotti/saucedemo/README.md

 Cypress UI automated tests using this page: https://www.saucedemo.com/.

-**Tests that had been already implemented:**
+**Tests that had been already implemented ✅:**

-Login section:
+Login section (CODE REFERENCE: FEATURE-1):
-- Login successfully as standard user.
+✅ Login successfully as standard user.(CODE REFERENCE: TC-1).
-- User is not able to log in with empty username and password.
+✅ User is not able to log in with empty username and password.(CODE REFERENCE: TC-2).
-- User is not able to log in with empty username.
+✅ User is not able to log in with empty username.(CODE REFERENCE: TC-3).
-- User is not able to log in with empty password.
+✅ User is not able to log in with empty password.(CODE REFERENCE: TC-4).

-Inventory section:
+Inventory section (CODE REFERENCE: FEATURE-2):
-- Items are sort by price Low to High.
+✅ Items are sort by price Low to High.
+(CODE REFERENCE: TC-1).
-- Items are sort by price High to Low.
+✅ Items are sort by price High to Low.
+(CODE REFERENCE: TC-2).
-- Specific card content, the first one displayed.
+✅ Specific card content, the first one displayed.
+(CODE REFERENCE: TC-3).

 Other sections:

-**Tests to be implemented:**
+**Tests to be implemented (work in progress):**

 Login:
 - Login successfully with other types of users.